sirius-ms/sirius/README.md

 Contact: ![](https://raw.githubusercontent.com/boecker-lab/sirius_frontend/release/manual/source/siriusMailtrans.png)

+*<span style="color: #808080;">
+The CSI:FingerID web-service hosted by the [boecker group](https://bio.informatik.uni-jena.de/) at https://www.csi-fingerid.uni-jena.de, which is used by default in SIRIUS, is for non-commercial use only.
+For commercial users the [Bright Giant GmbH](https://bright-giant.com) provides CSI:FignerID related services that can be used with SIRIUS.</span>*

-SIRIUS is a new java-based software framework for discovering a landscape of de-novo identification of metabolites using single and tandem mass spectrometry.
+SIRIUS is a java-based software framework for discovering a landscape of de-novo identification of metabolites using single and tandem mass spectrometry.
 SIRIUS uses isotope pattern analysis for detecting the molecular formula and further analyses the fragmentation